 Deaf Family Literacy Academy of Pinellas

-The Deaf Family Literacy Academy (DFLA), directed by The Pinellas Public Library Cooperative, is a Volunteer USA Program that serves families with Deaf members with children from birth to age 12 and their families in need of assistance with language, literacy and communication in American Sign Language/English, at no charge.
+The Deaf Family Literacy Academy (DFLA), directed by The Pinellas Public Library Cooperative, is a program that serves families with Deaf members with children from birth to age 12 and their families in need of assistance with language, literacy and communication in American Sign Language/English, at no charge.

 The program, through PPLC's Deaf Literacy Center, includes: